 Everyone hates a weak cell phone signal.
 Having a cheap and easy fix, a DIY cell phone signal booster, is luring.
-You’ve definitely seen articles on how to make a cell phone signal booster using household items.
-But do homemade cell phone signal boosters really work?
-Before you spend hours trying to build a device like this, let’s separate facts from fiction and explore solutions that actually work and deliver results.
+But do homemade cell phone signal boosters work?
+Let’s separate facts from fiction and explore solutions that actually work and deliver results.

 DIY temptation: why bother?